 Skip to main content

 A customer is someone who uses your product or service and pays you for it.
-This can be a person or a business.
 When customers sign up, add them to your PayPal business account.
-This helps you:
+Customers connect the following:

 To add customers: